Things you can do on the day

 The person who vaccinates you or your child will be trained to deal with allergic reactions and treat them immediately.
 With prompt treatment, your child will make a good recovery.

-Non-urgent advice: Speak to your GP surgery or call 111 if:
+Non-urgent advice: Speak to a GP or call 111 if:

 - you're worried about your child's reaction to a vaccination